A Game-Theoretic Utility Network for Cooperative Multi-Agent Decisions in Adversarial Environments: Conclusion and Future Work

+We introduce a new network model called \textit{Game-theoretic Utility Tree} (GUT) mimicking the agent decision-making process and the algorithm \textit{Adapting The Edge} for MAS cooperation working in adversarial environments.
+We then presented a new \textit{Explore Domain} evaluating GUT against the state-of-the-art cooperative decision-making approach QMIX.
+We demonstrated the effectiveness of GUT through two types of experiments including interaction and information prediction.

-\textit{GUT} leaves room for improvements.
-For example, \textit{GUT} can be upgraded to include structure learning from different scenarios.
-We are also interested in designing appropriate utility functions, building suitable predictive models, and optimizing parameters in our future work.
-Besides, implementing \textit{GUT} in real robots is also an interesting and challenging problem, which can help us to develop more robust computation models for the entire system.
+It will be essential for future work to improve GUT from different perspectives, such as optimizing GUT structure through learning from different scenarios, designing appropriate utility functions, building suitable predictive models, and estimating reasonable parameters fitting the specific scenario.
+Besides, implementing GUT in real robots is also an exciting and challenging problem helping us develop more robust computation models for MAS cooperation.